cclauss/Trusty-vs.-Xenial/README.md

 # Trusty-vs.-Xenial
-What is the best way to determine the current distro?
+Q: What is the best way to determine the current distro?
+A: import platform ; is_xenial = 'stretch' in platform.dist()[1]

 ## dist: trusty
 ```